GreptimeTeam/docs/docs/en/v0.4/developer-guide/datanode/overview.md

 ## Introduction

-`Datanode` is mainly responsible for storing the actual data for GreptimeDB..
+`Datanode` is mainly responsible for storing the actual data for GreptimeDB.
 As we know, in GreptimeDB, a table can have one or more `region`s, and `Datanode` is responsible for managing the reading and writing of these `region`s. `Datanode` is not aware of table and can be considered as a `region server`.
 Therefore, `Frontend` and `Metaserver` operate `Datanode` at the granularity of `region`.